Implementing software raid

 A striped volume requires at least two disks with the identical unallocated size.
 A striped volume is created to enhance the performance of disks as it provides an efficient disk read time because the disk heads are moving simultaneously giving a fast throughput.
 A striped volume does not provide data redundancy comparable to RAID-5 and Mirrored volumes.

 Striped volumes are referred to RAID-0 volumes.
-In this task, you will create striped volume based on disk 3 and disk 4 on PLABDM01.
+In this task, you will create striped volume G based on disk 3 and disk 4 on PLABDM01.

 To create a striped volume, perform the following steps: